sathya-oracle/learning-library/oci-library/oci-hol/oci-media-services/introduction/Lab01-Stream-your-video-using-OCI.md

 ## IAM Policy

-The OCI Digital Media Service requires some of the other OCI services to operate.
+The OCI Media Service requires some of the other OCI services to operate.
 In OCI, Identity Policies define access and access to services.
 The syntax for a policy will be :